YJP1989/React-Learning-Platform/README.md

 ### Description

-Learning platform is a website take full advantage of **Google book API** and **Google Firebase Realtime Database**.
+Learning platform is a website take full advantage of **Google book API** and **Google Firebase Real-time Database**.
 Users are able to
-- Resginter / login to save personal data and retrieve their offline or realtime chat messages,
+- Resgister / login to save personal data and retrieve their offline or real-time chat messages,
 - Make a live chat with other users in any discussion group room.
 - Search book,
 - Read book,